stonecoinproject/Stonecoin/src/test/README.md

 explaining how the boost unit test framework works:
 [http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/](http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/).

-test_stonecoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_stone has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_stonecoin --log_level=all --run_test=getarg_tests
+    test_stone --log_level=all --run_test=getarg_tests

-... or to run just the doublestonecoin test:
+... or to run just the doublestone test:

-    test_stonecoin --run_test=getarg_tests/doublestonecoin
+    test_stone --run_test=getarg_tests/doublestone

-Run  test_stonecoin --help   for the full list.
+Run  test_stone --help   for the full list.